What are the benefits of online giving?

 - Redeemer Covenant Church, 7801 Brooklyn Blvd, Brooklyn Park, MN 55443

 Can I give from my Individual Retirement Account?

 You can provide your gift to Redeemer’s ministries directly from your Individual Retirement Account (IRA) without paying federal income tax on the withdrawal.
 This is called a Qualified Charitable Distribution (QCD).
 Whether you use the standard deduction or itemize deductions on your taxes, you get a tax benefit from using a QCD.
 How it works:

 - You must be age 70-1/2 or better at the time the gift is made.

 - Only traditional IRAs are eligible for QCDs.

 - The gift can be used to satisfy your Required Minimum Distribution (RMD) each year.

 - The gift must be a direct transfer of funds from an IRA to Redeemer for the gift to be tax free.

 - The transfer can be made at any time of year and can be done in multiple payments.

 Your Financial Advisor or IRA Custodian can provide more information and specific instructions and forms required to make this Qualified Charitable Distribution.
-If you have questions about where to begin, contact Paul Johnson or Judy Naus.
+If you have questions about where to begin, contact Paul Johnson or the church treasurer.